ai-bearing/ai-bearing1.github.io/docs/blog.md

 ---

+### 12 February, 2023
+Newsroom is talking about how "silence is the best question," which makes a lot of sense if I'm being honest.
+People take a lot of time to collect their thoughts.

+---

 ### 3 February, 2023
 As expected, I have grown increasingly busy with a combination of school, REU applications, graph theory homework, the newspaper, and grading for Intermediate Micro.
 This is bound to be a fun semester, however, and I'm optimistic for what's in store.
 At the very minimum, it's bound to include some money.